Robert E. White

 Robert Edward White (September 21, 1926 – January 14, 2015) was an American career diplomat who served as US Ambassador to Paraguay (1977–1980) and to El Salvador (1980–1981).
+He was recalled from El Salvador by incoming US President Ronald Reagan due to White's opposition to killings committed by the Salvadoran military.
 He then became president of the Center for International Policy.

 Background and family life

 He was born in Melrose, Massachusetts.
 White served in the US Navy from 1944 to 1946, and after the war benefitted from the G.I.
 Bill.
 He graduated from Saint Michael's College in 1952, and after a Fulbright Scholarship graduated from The Fletcher School of Law and Diplomacy in 1954.

 White died at a hospice on January 14, 2015, aged 88, due to bladder and prostate cancer.
-He was married to Mary-Anne White and had 5 children and 3 grandchildren.
+He was married to Mary-Anne White and had five children and three grandchildren.

 Career

 Joining the United States Foreign Service in 1955, White served in a variety of positions at the State Department and in US delegations, primarily in Latin America.
 Postings included Colombia, Ecuador, Honduras and Nicaragua.
 From 1968 to 1970 he served as Peace Corps deputy regional director and then regional director, for the Latin America region.
 From 1975 to 1977 he was Deputy U.S. Permanent Representative to the Organization of American States.
 In October 1977 he was nominated by President Jimmy Carter as US Ambassador to Paraguay.

+In 1992, White provided the Association for Diplomatic Studies and Trainings with an oral history of his various duties in Latin America.